SchweizerischeBundesbahnen/journey-service/Journey-Service_v3_MODEL.md

 ## Routing Standards

-The main reference is Transmodel [**TRM6-v56** (downloads and tutorials)](https://www.transmodel-cen.eu/downloads/), though Transmodel is rather a **conceptual specification** and the J-S Team did not find a satisfying reference-implementation yet.
+The main reference is **Transmodel [TRM6-v56 (downloads and tutorials)](https://www.transmodel-cen.eu/downloads/)**, though Transmodel is rather a _conceptual specification_ and the J-S devOps Team did not find a satisfying reference-implementation yet.

-However our team is convinced to take this as the main guideline for J-S v3, even with the risk, that might have added some simplifications or added our own flavor (based at Journey-Planner experience within SBB P division in the last 5 years with plenty of strategic consumers).
+However our team is convinced to take TRM as the main guideline for J-S v3, even with the risk, that we might have added some simplifications or our own flavor (based on Journey-Planner experience within SBB P division in the last 5 years with plenty of strategic consumers).

 ### Transmodel

 **Standards** considered:
 * **CEN EUROPEAN REFERENCE DATA MODEL FOR PUBLIC TRANSPORT INFORMATION [EN 12896](https://en.wikipedia.org/wiki/Transmodel)**